SummaryRead the full fact sheet

 - Exercise regularly (for example, at least 30 minutes of brisk walking daily).
 Exercise increases HDL levels while reducing LDL and triglyceride levels in the body.

-- Lose any excess body fat.
+- Reduce excess body fat.
 Being overweight may contribute to raised blood triglyceride and LDL levels.

-- Control your blood sugar levels if you have diabetes.
+- Manage your blood sugar levels within your target range if you have diabetes.
 High blood sugars are linked to an increased risk of atherosclerosis (‘hardening of the arteries’), heart attacks and strokes.

-For some people, diet and lifestyle changes are not enough.
+For some people, diet and lifestyle changes are not enough to lower cholesterol.
 High blood cholesterol levels often have a genetic component.
 Some people inherit altered genes that cause high cholesterol and this cannot usually be changed sufficiently by lifestyle or diet.

-If you are at risk of coronary heart disease and your LDL cholesterol level doesn’t drop after scrupulous attention to diet, your doctor may recommend medications to force your blood LDL levels down.
-Cell cholesterol levels, however, remain normal, so lowering blood cholesterol has no effect on most cell metabolic processes.
+If you are at risk of coronary heart disease and your LDL cholesterol level doesn’t drop after making dietary and lifestyle changes, your doctor may recommend medications to reduce your blood LDL levels.

 Where to get help